A7mat/LevelZero/README.md

-# 🗝️ LevelZero – A Text-Based Escape Room Game in Java
+# 🗝️ LevelZero
+## A Text-Based Escape Room Game in Java

 **LevelZero** is a terminal-based escape room game built in Java 🎮.
-It was created as the final project for an **"Introduction to Java"** course.
+It was created as the final project for the **"Introduction to Java"** course.
 Put your problem-solving skills to the test as you try to escape a locked room using only text commands!

 ---